jianyangqt/smr_doc/md/7mecs.md

 Bug reports or questions to Jian Yang (<jian.yang@uq.edu.au>) at Institute for Molecular Bioscience, The University of Queensland.

-#### \# Citation

-Qi et al. Identifying gene targets for brain-related traits using transcriptomic and methylomic data from blood. *Submitted*.

 #### \# Tutorial